Center Stage 2M

 Designed by Joe Lavrencik, Critical Mass Systems.
 U.S. patent pending

 Center Stage2M accomplishes every objective we set by a wide margin.
-We are thrilled with Center Stage and we hope you will give them a try throughout your system.
+We are thrilled with Center Stage2M and we hope you will give them a try throughout your system.
 The “M” stands for “MAXX”.

 Center Stage is different and better because it uses novel applications in material science to achieve its isolation and damping benefits.
 Your components will now immerse you in a sonic environment that has been described as a unified acoustic field.
 That’s why we think our product is aptly named when we describe the listener experience as being “Center Stage”.

-The Total immersion effect can be described as a highly articulated acoustic sound field that extends out from the loudspeakers and wraps around the listener.
-Another way to say it is, the listener becomes immersed in the recorded acoustic.
+The Total Immersion Effect can be described as a highly articulated acoustic sound field that extends from the back of the soundstage and sometimes wraps around the listener.
+It is crossing the threshold where audio becomes visual and the listener becomes part of the recording.

-In a “normal” listening room, you see an image in space and you hear a musical event occur at that location.
-With the Total Immersion Effect, you experience something on the order of a 4k hi-rez 3D surround-event.
-At times, you see the image in space, you hear and see the musical event occur inside the image, and then you hear, see and feel the sensory event spread out around you from the soundstage.
-You become immersed by the sound field.
+Center Stage2M suspends disbelief.
+You experience something on the order of a 4k hi-rez 3D surround-event.
+You see the image in space, you hear and see the musical event occur inside the image, and then you hear, see and feel the sensory event spread out around you from the soundstage.
+Audio becomes visual and you become immersed in the sound field.

-Knocking down the “wall” that separates the listener from the musicians at the front plane of the loudspeakers requires the electromechanical balance inside the components to reach an ultrafine point of equilibrium and to hold that equilibrium point across 20,000+ Hz in a fluctuating energy field so that the component can remain stable enough to create the Immersion Effect with consistency in the listening space.
+Knocking down the “wall” that separates the listener from the musicians requires the electromechanical balance inside the components to reach an ultrafine point of equilibrium and to hold that equilibrium point across 20,000+ Hz in a fluctuating energy field so that the component can remain stable enough to create the Immersion Effect with consistency in the listening space.

 The settling in period is generally 7 to 10 days, but it can be longer.
-Because Center Stage2M will dramatically change the operational electromechanical equilibrium of your components, you should expect your system to sound less than optimal at the outset.
-This is not unlike the effects one can experience when breaking in any high quality piece of audio gear.
+Because Center Stage2M will dramatically change the current electromechanical equilibrium of your components, you should expect your system to temporarily degrade at the outset.
+This is perfectly normal.
 Your soundstage will then begin to reconstruct itself by gently tipping upward and downward as it establishes a new and better equilibrium point.
-However, “better” is inexorable and well worth your patience.

-Once achieved, the sonic benefits including a noticeable improvement in sound-staging, articulation of instruments, and a reduction of the noise floor will be obvious.
-It is extremely important to let the system play for 7 days before assuming it has reached equilibrium.
-Playing a system 24/7 is not necessary, but the more playing time the better.
+In the end stage, the oscillations will become ultrafine and be largely experienced in the high frequencies.
+They will be barely perceptible unless you really focus.
+It is extremely important to let the system play for at least 14 days before assuming it has reached equilibrium.
+Playing a system 24/7 is not always necessary, but the more playing time the better.
 Think of it like running in a brand-new component.
 Run in time is normal.

 Neutral wiring crafted by a known and reliable manufacturer.
 Some wiring is a “tone control”.
 Tone control wiring is not necessary.
 The more invisible your wire, the less it makes its presence known in your system, the better your results.

 Proper loudspeaker set up.
 This is essential.
-Center Stage was designed to be most effective in 2-channel stereo listening rooms with conventional loudspeakers of appropriate size and dimensions for the room, and with seating positions reasonable and appropriate for both the loudspeaker as well as the room dimensions.
+Center Stage2M was designed to be most effective in 2-channel stereo system listening rooms with conventional loudspeakers of appropriate size and design for the room, and with seating positions reasonable and appropriate for the loudspeaker and room dimensions.